How to Use This Calculator

 Enter Total Hours Worked

 Provide the total employee hours worked across all staff during the same measurement period.
-This should be a significant number, typically hundreds of thousands of hours, for statistical relevance.
+Use at least 200,000 hours for a statistically significant sample.

 Example Calculation

-A construction company recorded 24 near miss incidents over a period where employees logged 390,000 total hours worked, and wants to calculate its near miss frequency rate.
+A construction company recorded 24 near miss incidents over a period where employees logged 390,000 total hours worked.

 Near Miss Reports